Packers 'Tailgate Tour' surprises two area high schools

-Central Wisconsin (WAOW) -- Day one of the Packers 'Tailgate Tour' saw Mark Murphy and six current and former Packers players make multiple stops, including surprises at Wausau West and Wittenberg-Birnamwood.
+Central Wisconsin (WAOW) -- Day one of the Packers 'Tailgate Tour' saw Mark Murphy and six current and former Packers players make multiple stops, including surprises at Wausau West and Wittenberg-Birnamwood on Tuesday.

 "If I could just change one kids mindset on this trip, whether that's being successful or accomplishing their goal or just finding out who they are as an individual at such a young age I think my job will be done."
 Said former Packer safety HaHa Clinton-Dix.
 "So just kind of giving these kids some hope and opportunities to be successful I think it what it's all about."